 History, tourist information, and nearby accommodation

-In the Norman period a motte and bailey castle was erected at Kimbolton, though not on the same site.
+In the Norman period, a motte and bailey castle was erected at Kimbolton, though not on the same site.
 When King John granted the Earl of Essex the right to hold a market at Kimbolton, a new castle, was built, at the opposite end of a market place from the parish church.
-No trace of this 13th century castle remains, but it stood on the site of the current castle.
+No trace of this 13th-century castle remains, but it stood on the site of the current castle.

 Katherine of Aragon

 In the 1520s the medieval castle was rebuilt as a Tudor manor house by the Wingfield family.
 It was to this manor house that Katherine of Aragon was exiled in 1534 when she refused to accept her marriage annulment with Henry VIII.
-Katherine's health suffered badly from the damp climate of the nearby fens, and she died less that 4 years later, in January 1538.
+Katherine's health suffered badly from the damp climate of the nearby fens, and she died less than 4 years later, in January 1538.
 Henry's response when hearing of her death was 'Praise be to God!'

 Katherine's body was carried in procession to Peterborough Abbey (now Peterborough Cathedral) for burial, but that was not the end of her connection with Kimbolton, for the ghost of the unhappy queen is said to haunt the castle site to this day.

 In 1615 the 1st Earl of Manchester, Sir Henry Montagu, bought the castle, and the Montagus owned Kimbolton for the next 335 years.
-The 1st Duke remofdelled the castle, calling in Sir John Vanbrugh and Nicholas Hawksmoor to transform the Tudor building in classical style, yet featuring battlements so that no one forgot its long history as a real castle.
+The 1st Duke remodelled the castle, calling in Sir John Vanbrugh and Nicholas Hawksmoor to transform the Tudor building in classical style, yet featuring battlements so that no one forgot its long history as a real castle.

 The Duke brought in painter Giovanni Antonio Pellegrini to create ornate interior rooms, with gilded furniture inspired by Louis XIV's French style.

 Palladian country house architect Robert Adam designed a series of neo-classical designs for the castle, but only the grand gatehouse, facing onto the market, was ever built.
-Also in the 18th century a folly known as Warren House was built to add a focal point to the top of a hill overlooking the castle.
+Also in the 18th century, a folly known as Warren House was built to add a focal point to the top of a hill overlooking the castle.

-During WWII the castle was used by the Army Medical Corps, and finally in 1950 the long Montagu association ended when the 10th Duke sold the castle to Kimbolton School.
+During WWII the castle was used by the Army Medical Corps, and finally, in 1950 the long Montagu association ended when the 10th Duke sold the castle to Kimbolton School.
 Since then the complex of historic buildings inside the castle walls have been used by the school, however, the buildings are open to the public during holidays and at weekends.

-Photo of Kimbolton Castle School is (c) Graham Taylor, republished with gratitude under a Creative Commons license
+Photo of Kimbolton Castle School is (c) Graham Taylor, republished with gratitude under a Creative Commons license.

 About Kimbolton Castle